NeuromatchAcademy/precourse/enrollmentforms/ta-contract.md

 TAs are required to be respectful and understanding of differences in students’ expertise and cultural differences.
 Please review the [code of conduct](https://github.com/NeuromatchAcademy/precourse/blob/master/CODE_OF_CONDUCT.md).

-## Comp Neuro Pilot Course TA Expectations (January 22 - February 9, 2024)
-- Please review the details below about TA expectations.
-All TA expectations are the same for the Pilot as our other courses *except* for the schedule.
-TAs will work 3 hours/day, Monday-Friday for 3 weeks.
-- TAs are able to create their own schedule based on their availability.
-TAs are required to be available for 1 hour and 20 minutes between the hours of 13:00 - 16:00 UTC, and for 40 minutes between the hours of 17:00 - 21:30 UTC.
-You will submit your schedule to the organizers before the course, and this will be shared with the students.
-You are expected to keep the schedule you provide before the course starts.
-Any changes will need to be coordinated with Neuromatch staff and communicated to your students.
-- The additional hour of paid time should be used to prepare for the content and answer student questions via Discord.

 ## Role
 - TAs will make sure that students progress well in the tutorial material.
 As problem-based learning “tutors”, you will
 - Provide support, empathy and inspiration